lukalovre/MainApp/README.md

 ### Tracking movies watched.
 ![MoviesTab](Readme/MoviesTab.png?raw=true "MoviesTab")

-### Albums I listen to.
+### Albums listened to.
 ![MusicTab](Readme/MusicTab.png?raw=true "MusicTab")

-### All kinds of stats I visualise form the data, like how many hours per month I spend at a certain activity.
+### All kinds of stats to visualise from the data, like how many hours per month spending at a certain activity.
 ![StatsTab](Readme/StatsTab.png?raw=true "StatsTab")